Originally posted November 16, 2018. Updated February 17, 2022.

 - Gluten Free 1-to-1 Flour Blend - I use Bob's Red Mill flour in my cake recipes.
 You can use the flour blend of your choice but may have different results.
 For the best outcome, weigh your flour.
 The measure should be 345 grams.

-- Butter - I use either Miyokos or Country Crock Plant butter for all of my baking.
-You can also use dairy butter if you're not dairy free.
-It's a 1-to-1 substitution.
+- Vegan Butter - I use either Miyokos or Country Crock Plant butter for all of my baking.
+If you're not dairy free, use regular butter in the same measure.

-- Milk - I typically use coconut milk (the kind in the carton) for cakes.
-But any non-dairy or dairy milk will work.
+- Non Dairy Milk - I use coconut milk (the kind in the carton) for cakes.
+But you can use your favorite type of dairy free milk.
+If you're not dairy free, use regular milk in the same measure.

-- Mashed Sweet Potatoes - I typically roast extra sweet potatoes when making them for dinner and then use the leftovers to make this cake.
+- Sweet Potato Puree - I typically roast extra sweet potatoes when making them for dinner and then use the leftovers to make this cake.
 You can also make the sweet potatoes in the microwave, instant pot or boil them.
 Just make sure they are mashed and not seasoned.

 - Step 1 - Combine the flour, baking powder, salt, cinnamon, and nutmeg in a medium bowl.
 Whisk together to mix.